 Then, kids came along, and suddenly toys started to take over.
-The decking got covered in mud.
+The brand new decking you got installed by a deck builder sunshine coast got covered in mud.
 The barbeque had to be put away so that the kids couldn’t get hurt and your lovely flowers have all be trampled and kicked apart.

 As a parent, it can be hard to create the perfect garden space for everyone.
+But it is not impossible to do this, with the help of professions such as Jim’s tree lopping business, who began the process of making my garden one to be proud of and most importantly, safe for the kids.
 You want somewhere that you feel comfortable relaxing in the sun and somewhere you are proud to welcome guests.
 But, you also want your children to have a garden where they can play, explore their creativity and get to know nature safely.
 Here are some tips to help you get it just right.

 When you’ve got children, safety is always your priority.
 This is even truer outdoors where there can be so many hazards.
 When you first come to clear out your garden, use chemical free cleaners and lawn treatments.
 If you’ve got any issues with pests use Chem Free Organic Pest Control.
 Then, make sure any chemicals or products that you have used are locked safely away either indoors or in a shed with any tools or equipment that you need.